 Develops HR metrics

-The job requisition process provides useful HR data.
+The job requisition process provides useful HR data and HR metrics.
 For instance, HR can learn whether a realistic budget is being set for certain roles by evaluating how many candidates fell out of the recruiting process when it came time to discuss compensation.
 This knowledge can help benchmark for more accurate budgeting on future roles.

 HR can also use job requisition data to support HR hiring needs.
 For example, measuring how many recruiter hours are needed to fill roles can support an HR job requisition for more recruiters.
 HR may also track how many hours are spent working with hiring managers to develop accurate job descriptions.
 This data can justify additional hires in HR to coach managers through this process.
 Alternatively, the data can justify training hiring managers to improve their job description writing capabilities.